 Every year, fur dealers from all over the world gather for the regular international fur auctions in Leningrad.

-Every year, fur dealers from all over the world gather for the regular international fur auctions in Leningrad.
+Background: Every year, fur dealers from all over the world gather for the regular international fur auctions in Leningrad.
 This July, as buyers from 23 countries prepared to bid against each other, a vast collection of over two million pelts was readied for the auction -- in a building aptly named the Leningrad Palace of Furs.

 SYNOPSIS: The Leningrad Palace of Furs is precisely what the name suggests -- a storehouse for one of the most princely collections of natural furs in the world.
 Every year, pelts from all over the Soviet Union are put up for sale at Leningrad's international fur auction. these scenes were filmed inside the Place of Furs as workers set about selecting, grading and preparing some two-million furs for the July auction.
 The first of these auctions was held in 1931, and in the ensuing forty years they have become a top event in the international fur trade.